Using React Testing Library with RadixUI Components

 July 10, 2024

-To fix this, you will need to play whack-a-mole with Testing Library errors and shim some DOM APIs yourself.
+To fix this, you will need to play whack-a-mole with Testing Library errors to find the DOM APIs you need to shim yourself.

-It sounds absurd, but this, believe it or not, is entirely necessary.
-The issue here is the way that Radix expects mouse click interactions to work isn’t compatible with what JSDom provides out of the box.
+What JSDom provides out of the box isn't compatible with Radix expectations around mouse events.
 Specifically, the shim that is missing is the PointerEvent.
-This event triggers the pointerdown event type Radix relies on this in their <DropMenu>component.
+This event triggers the pointerdown event type Radix relies on this in their <DropMenu> component.
 The component’s “trigger” button will only toggle the dropdown on onPointerDown events.

 const DropdownMenuTrigger = React.forwardRefDropdownMenuTriggerElement, DropdownMenuTriggerProps>(